Canadiens 3, Maple Leafs 2 (OT)

 “It feels great; it’s that time of year where we need to start bearing down and getting ready for those tight games,” Shaw said.
 “The team played great, Carey (Price) was really good for us, and to get the two points is a step in the right direction.”

 Auston Matthews scored twice, including his 30th goal of the season, which tied the game 1:19 into the third period, for Toronto (28-20-13).

 “I didn’t think like that,” Maple Leafs coach Mike Babcock said when asked if he expected Matthews to score 30 goals.
 “I just thought, ‘Let’s make him better each and every day.’
 I know he’s an elite player, I never spent any time thinking about what his stats would be, just that he would help us win.
 That’s what I like about him: He helps you win because he plays right.
-He’s going to be our No. 1 centre here, if he’s not already, in no time.
+He’s going to be our number one centre here, if he’s not already, in no time.
 He’ll be the guy who’s driving our franchise.”

 Price made 32 saves for Montréal (33-21-8), which is 2-4-0 in its past six games.